EricNeilMPena/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-This is the summary of the data fields in tidy.txt
+This is the summary of the data fields in tidydata.txt

-Identifiers
 activityid - The subject ID
 activityname - the type of activity performed